lnay/sagetex-blog/thought.md

-As mentioned above, I recommend writing most of the SageMath code in Jupyter notebooks, and create well-labeled variables for the expressions and plots to be used in the LaTex document.
+As mentioned above, I recommend writing most of the SageMath code in Jupyter notebooks, and create well-labeled variables for the expressions and plots to be used in the LaTeX document.

 An object, say `final_expression`, can be imported from a Python script (not a SageMath script), say `notebook.py` as follows: